libp2p/docs/content/concepts/transports/webrtc.md

 Thanks to js-libp2p and rust-libp2p (complied to Wasm), libp2p can run in the browser environment.
 However, browsers impose certain restrictions on application code (such as libp2p browser nodes).
-Applications are sandboxed and face constraints on security and networking.
+Applications are sandboxed and face constraints on networking.
 For instance, browsers do not permit direct access to raw network sockets.
 Additionally, it's a sure bet that libp2p browser nodes will be behind a NAT/firewall.
 Due to these restrictions, browser nodes cannot listen for incoming connections (nor dial TCP and QUIC connections)